hirak99/keyshift/README.md

 ## Example configuration

+I asked ChatGPT to read this without any other explanation, and it understood what the configuration below does.
+See if you can too!

 ```
 CAPSLOCK + 1 = F1
 CAPSLOCK + 2 = F2

+CAPSLOCK + TAB = CAPSLOCK

 // The line below enables the button explicitly, even if it also activates other keys.
 ^RIGHTCTRL = ^RIGHTCTRL